 Teton Village and The West Bank

-During the ski season and beyond, the iconic Mangy Moose Saloon in Teton Village serves up great food, drinks and music and includes a popular outdoor deck.
+During the ski season and beyond, the iconic Mangy Moose Saloon in Teton Village serves up great food, drinks, and music (including an area for dancing), and includes a popular outdoor deck.
 Nearby Alpenhof Bistro also offers live music and good eats.

 Catching the Game

 If you can't bear to miss your favorite team going head to head with its rivals during your stay in Jackson Hole, never fear.
 You can plant yourself on plenty a barstool and keep up with the score.
-From spacious Sidewinders American Grill to Cutty's Bar & Grill, the Snake River Brewery, and Q Roadhouse & Brewing Co., you're guaranteed to find someone screening the game.
+From spacious Sidewinders American Grill to Cutty's Bar & Grill, to the Snake River Brewery, you're guaranteed to find someone screening the game.

 And speaking of games, Hole Bowl is Jackson Hole's hot spot for family (as well as just the grown-up's) entertainment.
 Located in the Powderhorn Mall at 980 W Broadway, it includes—in addition to 10 bowling lanes—a full restaurant called The Pinsetter, full bar, lounge area, two pool tables, air hockey table, arcade games and kid's TV lounge.
 The bowling alley's lounge also features big screens on which to watch various sporting events.

 If you're the type of traveler who loves to sample local brew or order a creative concoction from the cocktail menu, you're in luck!
-Jackson Hole is home to three award-winning breweries: Snake River Brewery, Melvin Brewing at Thai Me Up and the Q Roadhouse & Brewing Co.
+Jackson Hole is home to three award-winning breweries: Snake River Brewery, Melvin Brewing at Thai Me Up and Roadhouse Brewing Company, which has two locations—a new pub and eatery on Town Square and a small taproom at 1225 Gregory Lane.

 For fancy bubbles or a worldly tasting menu of international wines, the cozy Bin22 wine bar has quickly become a locals' favorite.
 Just a block away, The Rose pours artfully crafted cocktails in a sophisticated lounge atmosphere.